-Update on Water Distribution by City of Burton Fire Department
+Update on Water Distribution by Burton Fire Department

 In continuing efforts to assist our residents affected by the Flint water crisis, the City of Burton Fire Department will deliver bottled water every Saturday between the hours of 9:00 am and 1:00 pm.
 If you are not home, we cannot leave the water unless you have secured a note on your front door with instructions to leave it.
 Being winter, the water may freeze.
 The City of Burton assumes no responsibility for leaving water on your porch, if it freezes, is damaged, or stolen.